Listeria (Listeriosis)

 Listeriosis is usually diagnosed through a blood or spinal fluid test.

-Most people recover from intestinal illness without treatment.
-Though persons that are sick should drink extra fluid while they have diarrhea.
+Treatment varies based on the severity of illness.
+Most people recover from illness without treatment, but people that are sick should drink plenty of fluids to prevent dehydration.
 Antibiotics are needed only for patients who are very ill or at risk of becoming very ill.

 Resources